 The basic idea behind predictive scheduling laws is that employers are required to schedule their employees a certain number of days in advance.
 In many areas, these laws only affect the retail and hospitality industries.
 But in Chicago, these laws will also be applied to the building services industry, which includes security guard services.
 This legislation makes much-needed on-call and “just-in-time” scheduling very difficult for security companies who use flexible guard scheduling policies.

 Widened Overtime Threshold

 In September, the Labor Department put into place new overtime laws.
 These laws increase the number of workers eligible for overtime rates, with about 1.3 million workers now eligible for these rates.
 In states like California, where overtime laws heavily impact security companies' bottom line, this law will definitely increase labor costs.
 However, many companies are choosing to invest in guard scheduling systems that enable them to run their business with fewer people without risking efficiency.

 There has been a big push in recent years for minimum wage increases across the entire country.
 This website gives a great breakdown of current and planned minimum wage changes by state.
 Like the overtime threshold, increases in security guard minimum wages means increased labor costs to business owners.
 This can be especially hard for smaller companies.

 The big five security companies are closing in on smaller players in the industry.
 New legislation can mean higher costs, more paperwork, and smaller profits for small business owners.
 These conditions can seem overwhelming, but we are here to help.
 Robert Perry & his team have been helping security guard firms of all sizes navigate the trends of the manned guard services industry for decades.

-To learn more from Robert Perry, sign up for the State of Physical Security Industry Thinkcurity webinar today!
+To learn more from Robert Perry, check out the State of Physical Security Industry Thinkcurity webinar now!